michael-lin01/MKS21X-FinalProject/README.md

 ------------------------------------------------------------------------------------------------

-BUGS TO FIX: ====================================

-TO DO: ==========================================
-do not update tilenumber when reaching the center tile, debug by testing blue or green
+BUGS TO FIX: ==================================== change dieRoll in dierollmanipulate back to normal theres a problem with ending the game lol (both with 4 players and with 2 players) TO DO: ========================================== do not update tilenumber when reaching the center tile, debug by testing blue or green
 + when 3 players done, end the game automatically by clearing screen